Audio Video Standard: OpenAVS2

 OpenAVS2 is a set of audio and video coding, transcoding and decoding software based on the AVS2 standard.

 xAVS2 & dAVS2

 xAVS2 and dAVS2 are open-source encoder and decoder published by Peking University Video Coding Laboratory (PKU-VCL) based on AVS2-P2/IEEE 1857.4 video coding standard, which is offered under either version 2 of the GNU General Public License (GPL) or a commercial license.

+FFmpeg Version 6 can make use of the dAVS2 library for AVS2-P2/IEEE1857.4 video decoding the xAVS2 library for AVS2-P2/IEEE1857.4 video encoding.

+libdavs2 and libxavs2 are under the GNU General Public License Version 2 or later.